 element](https://www.w3.org/Style/styling-XML#Embedded)) and/or inlined (using '[style'

-All CSS/Sass style sheets are applied at once, but the order in which they are specified (first user
+All style sheets are applied at once, but the order in which they are specified has an influence on

-CSS/Sass style sheets are interpreted according to [braille
+Style sheets are interpreted according to [braille

 CSS](http://braillespecs.github.io/braille-css) rules.